nicogravel/hastalaVistaCFmodeling/README.md

 Here a link with a [*minimum working example*](https://drive.google.com/drive/folders/1zI58dCh4KGFACPpYfNOeFDdFD_OZ_Qpv?usp=sharing).

-University Medical Center Groningen, Department of Experimental Ophthalmology, NeuroImaging Center
+University Medical Center Groningen, Department of Experimental Ophthalmology, NeuroImaging Center.

-E. n.g.gravel.araneda@rug.nl
+n.g.gravel.araneda@rug.nl

 Please cite XX if you use this in your work.